Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-how-to-migrate-from-heroku.md

 ### Creating your Scalingo app

-- Start by logging in to the Scalingo platform using our CLI :
+- Start by logging in to the Scalingo platform using our CLI:

 ```bash
 $ scalingo login